owensgl/biol525D/resources/daily_assignments.md

 ###Topic 4:
 I want to reduce the percent of incorrectly mapped reads when using BWA.
 What setting or settings should I change in BWA?
 ###Topic 5:
+Quantify the assembly metrics for your first assembly that you ran without any options (sa_assembly21).
+Pick two or three different sets of parameters to run.
+Compare the resulting assemblies with one another and discuss which ones seemed to have improved the assembly and why that might be.
 ####Questions 2-5 are due Monday August 22nd.
 ###Topic 6: